ExpenseGhost

 • De-identified or aggregated data: indefinitely, provided we do not attempt to re-identify it.

-Where you have requested deletion, we will delete or anonymize the relevant Personal Data within thirty (30) days of confirmed receipt of your request, subject to exceptions for legal hold, ongoing transactions, audit, security investigations, or other circumstances permitted by applicable law.
-Backups containing Personal Data that has been deleted from production systems will be overwritten in the ordinary course of our backup rotation and will not be restored except as required by law.
+Where you have requested deletion — whether by closing your account in-product (see Section 10.5) or by submitting a deletion request to our privacy team (see Section 10.4) — we will delete or anonymize the relevant Personal Data within the applicable timeframe described in those sections, subject to exceptions for legal hold, ongoing transactions, audit, security investigations, mandatory tax and accounting retention, or other circumstances permitted by applicable law.
+Backups containing Personal Data that has been deleted from production systems age out within thirty-five (35) days in the ordinary course of our backup rotation and are not restored except as required by law.

 Subject to applicable law and to the verification procedures described below, you may: